henkelmax/simple-voice-chat/readme.md

 # Simple Voice Chat

-A proximity voice chat for Minecraft.
-You can choose between push to talk (PTT) or voice activation.
-The default PTT key is `CAPS LOCK`, but it can be changed in the key bind settings.
-You can access the voice chat settings by pressing the `V` key.

-There is a variety of [addons](https://modrepo.de/minecraft/voicechat/addons) that offer additional features and functionalities.
+A proximity voice chat for Minecraft with a variety of [addons](https://modrepo.de/minecraft/voicechat/addons) that offer additional features and functionalities.

 :warning: **NOTE** This mod requires special setup on the server in order to work.
 Please read the [wiki](https://modrepo.de/minecraft/voicechat/wiki/setup) for more information.